navikt/amplitude-proxy/README.md

 # amplitude-proxy
 Application that whitelists and forwards traffic to amplitudes servers.
 This improves privacy concerns related to tracking user behavior events.
-All applications must use the proxy and is not allowed to send events directly to Amplitude.
+All applications must use this proxy and is not allowed to send events directly to Amplitude.

 # Prerequisites
 - Install node.js